-Information shared by heritage authorities on the Virtual On-Site Operations Coordination Centre (VOSOCC) should be examined and considered, when creating an operation plan.
+Information shared by CHA on the VOSOCC should be examined and considered, when creating an operation plan.
 Additionally, USAR Teams should include cultural heritage professionals, identified through LEMA, in their communication plans.

 - If possible, the deploying USAR Team should include at least one expert member on built heritage.
 This can be a structural engineer or architect with a specialisation in working with heritage structures.
 Alternatively, a structural engineer with consultation from local built heritage experts may be used. - The LEMA should post relevant cultural heritage information on the VOSOCC to assist incoming USAR teams to prepare their operations in consideration of the heritage information provided.
 Information on affected heritage sites may include: - Location(s) as well as the boundaries of heritage site(s) involved - Predominant construction type(s) - Predominant functions or uses of the heritage sites involved - Significant heritage areas and/or buildings. - Cultural sensitivities or concerns regarding the heritage. - USAR Teams should be familiar with the information provided on the VOSOCC website regarding heritage sites.